nertzy/documentation/content/en/tracing/setup_overview/setup/dotnet-framework.md

 **Default**: `http://<DD_AGENT_HOST>:<DD_TRACE_AGENT_PORT>` if they are set or `http://localhost:8126`

 `DD_AGENT_HOST`
-: Sets the host where traces are sent (the host running the Agent).
+: Sets the host where the Agent is listening for connections.
 Can be a hostname or an IP address.
 Prefer using `DD_TRACE_AGENT_URL` that has precedence over this parameter. <br>
 **Default**: `localhost`

 `DD_TRACE_AGENT_PORT`
-: Sets the port where traces are sent (the port where the Agent is listening for connections).
-Prefer using `DD_TRACE_AGENT_URL` that has precedence over this parameter <br>
+: Sets the TCP port where the Agent is listening for connections.
+Prefer using `DD_TRACE_AGENT_URL` that has precedence over this parameter. <br>
 **Default**: `8126`

 `DD_LOGS_INJECTION`